Faith In Mind

 with no exertion of the mind’s power.

-and imagination are of no value.
+knowledge, thought, feeling, and imagination are of no value.

-there is neither self nor other-than-self.
+In this world of suchness, there is neither self nor other-than-self.

-To come directly into harmony with this reality
+To come directly into harmony with this reality,

-just say when doubt rises “not two”.
+just say “not two” when doubt rises.

-In this “not two” nothing is separate,
+In this “not two” all things are in unity,

-and nothing is excluded.
+nothing is separate, and nothing is excluded.

 No matter when or where,